adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 # Building jails

-We'll create the jail with Bastille, then activate the templates.
+Create the jail with Bastille, then activate the templates.
 This is considered a new project that needs some other setup.
 Once the jail is built and setup we will pop inside, customize what we want and play a bit.

 Create VNET jail: